 We often think of the event lifecycle in three stages: pre-, during and post-event.
-But what’s an event planner to do during that long, several month stretch after your attendees have gone home and before registration opens for the following year?
+But what’s an event planner to do to keep attendees engaged during that long, several month stretch after they have gone home and before registration opens for the following year?

-While you can definitely take a brief break to reevaluate and analyze ROI metrics once your event has concluded, there's no reason to slow down your efforts to engage current and prospective attendees.
-Not only will it keep your event in the back of their heads throughout the year, but it helps your brand as a whole to have fresh, new content on your event website and on your social media pages.
+While you can definitely take a break to reevaluate and analyze ROI metrics once your event has concluded, there's no reason to slow down your efforts to engage current and prospective attendees.
+When you provide fresh content on your event website and social media channels year-round, it not only gets people excited about your next event, but, more importantly, it turns your organization into a thought leader in your respective industry.

-The best part is creating engaging content during your event’s downtime is usually simple and low cost, if not free; all you need is a little creativity.
-Here are some easy ideas to implement while you’re winding down from this year’s event and gearing up for the next:
+The best part about creating this engaging content in between events is that it's usually easy and low cost, if not free; all you need is a little creativity.
+Here are some simple ideas to implement while you’re winding down from this year’s event and gearing up for the next:

 Share aggregated content on social media

 Instead of being a source of inspiration and ideas one week out of the year while onsite, become a resource that your attendees look toward everyday.
 Along with your standard event promotion, take a little time each day to share 2-3 news stories going on in your industry on your social media accounts.
-Not only will attendees be reminded of your organization on a daily basis, but they’ll come to rely on you for the latest developments, most popular stories and technology news going on in your respective industry.
-This is also a great opportunity to ask readers about the content they're seeing by sparking conversation in the comments section and generating ideas for your own event itself.
+This is also a great opportunity to track what content your followers are interested in most, which can help generate ideas for your own event content.

 Contests and discounts